Skip to content

 Section titled “Baerveldt® Glaucoma Implant (Anterior Chamber Tube Insertion Technique)”

 1. Site selection: The superotemporal quadrant is the first choice.
-If placement is not possible due to existing surgical wounds, the nasal or inferior quadrants may be considered, but the inferior quadrant carries a higher infection risk and the nasal quadrant is prone to ocular motility disturbances, so these should be avoided as much as possible.
+If placement is not possible due to existing surgical scars, the nasal or inferior quadrants may be considered; however, the inferior quadrant carries a higher infection risk, and the nasal quadrant is more prone to ocular motility disturbances, so these should be avoided whenever possible.

 2. Conjunctival incision: A fornix-based incision is made, extending to expose two adjacent rectus muscles.
 The conjunctiva and subconjunctival tissue are dissected as far posteriorly as possible.

-3. Plate fixation: Both ends of the plate are inserted under two adjacent rectus muscles, and the plate is sutured to the sclera with nylon sutures at a position 8–10 mm from the limbus.
+3. Plate fixation: The plate is inserted under two adjacent rectus muscles and sutured to the sclera with nylon sutures at a position 8–10 mm from the limbus.

 4. Tube ligation (to prevent hypotony): The tube is completely ligated with an absorbable suture (Vicryl®) 2–4 mm anterior to the plate.

-5. Sherwood slit creation (to prevent hypertension): Several temporary venting slits are made in the tube with a needle or blade to reduce immediate postoperative high IOP.
+5. Sherwood slit creation (to prevent hypertension): Several temporary venting slits are made in the tube with a needle or blade to reduce immediate postoperative high intraocular pressure.

 6. Tube trimming: The tube is trimmed with a bevel-up cut to a length that allows 2–3 mm insertion into the anterior chamber.

-7. Tube insertion: A 23-gauge needle is used to create a puncture track at the corneoscleral limbus parallel to the iris plane, and the tube is inserted into the anterior chamber.
+7. Tube insertion: A 23-gauge needle is used to create a puncture tract at the corneoscleral limbus parallel to the iris plane, and the tube is inserted into the anterior chamber.

-8. Tube fixation and covering: The tube is fixed to the sclera with nylon sutures and covered with a patch material such as preserved sclera or cornea (recommendation grade 1A)12).
+8. Tube fixation and covering: The tube is fixed to the sclera with nylon sutures and covered with a patch graft material such as preserved sclera or cornea12).

-9. Conjunctival suture: The conjunctiva is sutured and covered with absorbable sutures to finish.
+9. Conjunctival closure: The conjunctiva is sutured and covered with absorbable sutures to complete the procedure.

-Section titled “Additional points for Ahmed® glaucoma valve”
+Section titled “Additional points for the Ahmed® glaucoma valve”

-The basic technique is the same as for Baerveldt®, but the following points differ.
+The basic technique is similar to that for the Baerveldt® implant, but the following points differ.

-• Priming: Infuse irrigation fluid from the tube tip and confirm that the pressure-regulating valve opens.
+• Priming: Irrigating solution is injected from the tube tip to confirm that the pressure-regulating valve opens.

-• Conjunctival incision range: Because the plate size is smaller, it can be performed with a narrower incision than Baerveldt®.
+• Conjunctival incision size: Because the plate is smaller, a narrower incision than for the Baerveldt® implant is possible.

-• No ligation or venting hole needed: Since the pressure-regulating valve prevents early postoperative hypotony, tube ligation or Sherwood slit creation is not necessary.
+• No ligation or venting hole required: Since the pressure-regulating valve prevents early postoperative hypotony, tube ligation or creation of a Sherwood slit is unnecessary.

-In eyes with a history of vitrectomy, there is a method of inserting the tube through the pars plana rather than the anterior chamber.
+In eyes with a history of vitrectomy, the tube may be inserted through the pars plana rather than the anterior chamber.

-• Puncture into the vitreous cavity with a 20-gauge needle or 20G V-lance at the pars plana 3.5 mm from the corneal limbus.
+• A 20-gauge needle or 20G V-lance is used to puncture into the vitreous cavity at the pars plana, 3.5 mm from the corneal limbus.

-• Insert a Hoffmann® elbow and fix it on the sclera with nylon suture.
+• A Hoffmann® elbow is inserted and fixed to the sclera with nylon sutures.

-• Cover with a patch material and suture the conjunctiva.
+• The site is covered with a patch material, and the conjunctiva is sutured.

-Baerveldt® BG102-350 is compatible with this insertion method.
-For Ahmed®, a model for pars plana insertion is not sold in Japan.
+The Baerveldt® BG102-350 is compatible with this insertion method.
+No pars plana insertion model for the Ahmed® implant is marketed in Japan.

-• Antibiotic eye drops: 3 times a day for 2 weeks.
+• Antibiotic eye drops: 3 times daily for 2 weeks.

-• Steroid eye drops: Continue for about 6 months while tapering.
+• Steroid eye drops: Tapered over approximately 6 months.

-• Baerveldt® postoperative hypertensive phase: For about one month until the absorbable suture ligating the tube dissolves, intraocular pressure remains elevated around 20 mmHg.
-Manage IOP with glaucoma eye drops or oral medications; IOP often decreases after 1–2 months.
-Another method is to pass a nylon suture through the tube and remove it early to adjust IOP during the hypertensive phase.
+• Baerveldt® postoperative hypertensive phase: Intraocular pressure remains around 20 mmHg for about one month until the absorbable suture ligating the tube dissolves.
+Pressure is managed with glaucoma eye drops or oral medications, and the pressure often decreases after 1–2 months.
+Another method involves passing a nylon suture through the tube and removing it to adjust pressure during early hypertension.

 Hypotony prevention for non-valved devices